nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - When the `add note` command is entered, NUSMaze will prompt you for a `BLOCK`.
 - After a valid location is keyed in,  NUSMaze will prompt you for a `NOTE` to be tagged to the location.

-:warning: The `BLOCK` must be one of the Engineering or Computing buildings.
+:warning: The `BLOCK` must be one of the Engineering or Computing buildings. <br>
 :warning: The `NOTE` will be invalid if it is empty.

 #### 4.6.2 Viewing notes